-- max_age maximum age in seconds. (default: None) - expires a datetime object or UNIX timestamp. (default: None) - domain the domain that is allowed to read the cookie. (default: current domain) - path limits the cookie to a given path (default: current path) - secure limit the cookie to HTTPS connections (default: off). - httponly prevents client-side javascript to read this cookie (default: off, requires Python 2.6 or newer).
+- key the name of the cookie. - value the value of the cookie. - secret required for signed cookies. (default: None) - max\age maximum age in seconds. (default: None) - expires a datetime object or UNIX timestamp. (defaut: None) - domain the domain that is allowed to read the cookie. (default: current domain) - path limits the cookie to a given path (default: /)

-If neither expires nor max_age is set (default), the cookie will expire at the end of the browser session (as soon as the browser window is closed).
+If neither expires nor max\age are set (default), the cookie lasts only as long as the browser is not closed.